gregpalmr/alluxio-systemd/README.md

 # alluxio-systemd
-Setup Alluxio daemons to run automatically on boot-up using systemd
+Setup Alluxio daemons to run automatically on boot-up using the systemd service manager.

 ## Introduction